Sick & tired of managing your frizzy wavy & curly hair and always reaching for the straightening iron when there’s an ‘important event’?

 That’s not what your hair needs to be healthy!
 Remember less shampooing, more conditioning!

 Texture Typing – different types of natural hair exist

 Is it wavy, curly or coily/kinky?
-How dense or porous is it?
+Will it like light stylers or heavy rich creams?
 Will be it be easier for you maintain short or long hair healthily?
-Do you need to get light conditioners and stylers or invest in rich, buttery ones?

 All of this can be found after you learn more about your individual hair type.